ULuIQ12/webgpu-isoline-geometry/README.md

 Requires a browser with WebGPU support.

 ## TSL
-Most of the important code, regarding TSL and the implementation of the algorithm is in [/src/lib/elements/IsolinesMeshing.ts](https://github.com/ULuIQ12/tsl-particles-of-a-thousand-faces/blob/main/src/lib/elements/ParticlesLife.ts)
+Most of the important code, regarding TSL and the implementation of the algorithm is in [/src/lib/elements/IsolinesMeshing.ts](https://github.com/ULuIQ12/webgpu-isoline-geometry/blob/main/src/lib/elements/IsolinesMeshing.ts)
-The file is heavily commented and uses descriptive variable names.
+The file is commented and uses descriptive variable names.
 It is partially typed, but don't worry if you know nothing about Typescript : you can safely ignore it (although I would encourage you to look into it).

 ## Disclaimer